Dispersion of active particles in oscillatory Poiseuille flow: Brownian dynamics

 \section{Brownian dynamics}

 The discretized Langevin equations are given by

 where $\Delta t$ is the time step.
 The Brownian displacements $\Delta x^B$, $\Delta y^B$, and $\Delta \phi^B$ are sampled from independent white noise processes.
 The translational Brownian displacement has a variance of $2D_T\Delta t$, and the rotary Brownian displacement has a variance of $2\Delta t/\tau_R$.
 A potential-free algorithm is used to implement the no-flux condition \citep{heyes1993brownian}.
 For all simulations, a sufficiently small time step is used to resolve all the physical timescales in the system.
 The total simulation time is long enough to ensure convergence to the long-time behavior.
+A timestep in the range $10^{-6} \tau_R $--$10^{-5} \tau_R$ is used.
 To ensure good statistics, all simulations are performed with $200,000$ particles.

+In figure \ref{fig:meanxdisplacement}, we show the transient behavior of the mean displacement $\langle x - x_0 \rangle/H$ as a function of $t/\tau_R$, for different values of $\chi$ and for different values of $Pe_s$.
+Here $x_0$ is the initial $x$ positions of particles.
+At long times, the mean displacement follows the oscillatory behavior of the flow, as it oscillates around zero.
+In figure \ref{fig:varx}, we show the transient behavior of the variance $\mathrm{var}(x - x_0)/H^2$ as a function of $t/\tau_R$, for different values of $\chi$ and for different values of $Pe_s$.
+The variance grows with time while exhibiting oscillations that reflect the time-periodic nature of the flow.